 With a master’s in Professional Writing from Southeast Missouri State University, Addie has devoted several years of teaching in higher education, including her position as the former Writing Lab Coordinator at Mineral Area College in Park Hills, MO.

-She continues to study theories of composition and rhetoric pedagogies, but her primary area of study–the one which has captured her heart–is creative nonfiction, specifically travel memoir and neo-confessionalism, which emphasizes the idea that grief memoir is the latest literary phenomenon of surrendering one’s private life in a “tell-all” writing style.
-The sharing of loss, pain, and desperation is a shock art that Addie finds healing, particularly when it involves travel to help alleviate the pain.
+She continues to study theories of composition and rhetoric pedagogies, but her primary area–the one which has captured her heart–is creative nonfiction, specifically travel memoir and neo-confessionalism, which emphasizes the idea that grief memoir is the latest literary phenomenon of surrendering one’s private life in a “tell-all” writing style.
+The sharing of loss, pain, and desperation is a shock art that she finds healing, particularly when using travel to help alleviate the sorrow.

 Addie is a featured author and poet in the online magazine, Literary Juice.
 In this Q&A, she describes how she summons her inspiration to write.